purijatin/njexl_wiki/11-Methods.md

 The arguments are passed as is to the sqlmath, who handles all the anonymous function thing, and returns me the result.

+### Default Arguments : Variable No of Args

+Essentially, while *args* gets all the arguments anonymously, standard way works, as is shown.
+Also, one can pass default arguments :

+	/*
+	 Showcases the named parameters
+	*/
+	import 'java.lang.System.out' as out

+	def some_method(param1='1',param2='2'){
+	     out:printf('p1 is : %s\tp2 is %s\n', param1,param2)
+	}

+	// should take defaults
+	some_method()
+	// only the fist parameter
+	some_method(2)
+	// both the positional paramater
+	some_method(3,4)
+	// specific parameter : 1
+	some_method(param2='42')
+	// Parameter 2
+	some_method(param1='42')
+	// parameters in reverse order
+	some_method(param2='42', param1='24')

+The result would be, as expected:

+     p1 is : 1	p2 is 2
+     p1 is : 2	p2 is 2
+     p1 is : 3	p2 is 4
+     p1 is : 1	p2 is 42
+     p1 is : 42	p2 is 2
+     p1 is : 24	p2 is 42

+Which basically sums up how the args should be used.
+Note that, one should not mix named args passing with unnamed positional arguments.
+That is bad, is not tolerated.

+Every function takes variable length args, and thus - null values get's assigned to parameters which are not passed.
+People should be careful.

+This concludes the method level knowledge base.